Energy-Consumption Advantage of Quantum Computation: Formulation of computational framework and energy consumption

 As far as the energetic and control costs are concerned, it is challenging to rule out the possibility that an energy-efficient implementation would achieve zero work cost (or arbitrarily small work cost) per gate even in the worst case over all possible input states.
 For example, in the limit of realizing $0$ and $1$ with degenerate energy levels $E_0=E_1$, the bit-flip gate does not come at a fundamentally positive energetic cost.
 Another example may exist in the limit of ideal implementation where friction, electrical resistance, and other sources of energy loss are negligible, and if this is the case, the control cost also becomes negligibly small.
 As long as one considers these costs of an individual gate, it is hard to argue that each gate requires a positive work cost.
 Thus, the analysis requires a novel technique for deriving a nonzero lower bound of energy consumption of the overall computation, which needs to be applied independently of the detail of the implementation; in our case, we derive such a nonzero lower bound based on taking into account the initialization cost, energy consumption for erasing the state of the computer at the end of the computation into the fixed initial state $0$.

-\paragraph*{Model.} In particular, to establish the framework for studying energy consumption, we view quantum and classical computations as thermodynamic processes on their respective physical implementation platforms, as shown in Fig.~\ref{fig:thermo_diagram}.
+\paragraph*{Model.} In particular, to establish the framework for studying energy consumption, we view quantum and classical computation as thermodynamic processes on their respective physical implementation platforms, as shown in Fig.~\ref{fig:thermo_diagram}.
 We here describe our model in detail.
 The agent uses a computer to carry out the main part of the computation to solve a decision problem.
 Performing the operations that make up an algorithm comes at a work cost for this external agent, which we summarize as $\mathcal{W}_\text{gates}$.
 This cost includes, on the one hand, energetic costs arising from the change of energy of the internal states of the computer and, on the other hand, control costs caused by energetic losses in implementing these operations due to heat dissipation.

 As in a conventional setting of studying query complexity to separate the complexity of quantum and classical computation~\cite{Watrous2009,Nielsen2010,BUHRMAN200221}, we use an oracle as an input model, which provides the input to the computer via oracle queries.
-In our model, the oracle is an irreversible black box whose internals are unknown, and the cost of implementing the internals of the oracle itself is not counted here by the convention of the query-complexity setting.
-Still, there is some transfer of energy between the input and the computer, namely $\Delta E^{(\text{in})}$, due to the states the oracle generates and inputs into the computer.
-On the other hand, working on decision problems means that the output is a two-level system where the decision is stored as either $0$ or $1$.
-Generating this single-bit output comes at an energy exchange of $\Delta E^{(\mathrm{out})}=O(1)$ and is practically negligible compared to the growing sizes of the computer, the input, and the thermal environment surrounding around the computer, which may usually scale polynomially (or can scale even exponentially in our framework) as the problem size increases.
-Throughout the computation, the energy corresponding to the control cost may flow into the environment, which in parts contributes to the heat $\mathcal Q$ dissipated to the environment.
-The other contribution to $\mathcal Q$ arises from reinitializing the internal state of the computer at the end of the computation into the fixed initial state as it was before performing the computation.
-In contrast to the control cost that may approach zero in the limit of energy-efficient implementation, nonzero energy consumption in reinitializing the computer is inevitable in our framework due to Landauer's principle~\cite{Landauer1961}.
-All in all, we demand that the computation is cyclic on the computer so that this computer can be used for solving another task after conducting the current computation.
+In our model, the oracle is a black box outside the computer whose internals are unknown to the agent performing the computation, as we will define more precisely in Sec.~\ref{sec:computational_setting}.
+There is some transfer of energy between the oracle and the computer, namely $\Delta E^{(\text{in})}$, due to the states the oracle generates and inputs into the computer.